The Best High-Iron Foods for Little One's Starting Solids

 • Preventing iron deficiency anaemia, which can affect growth and development.

-Babies are born with some iron stores, but these deplete by around six months old.
+Little one's are born with some iron stores, but these deplete by around six months old.
 From that point, it’s essential to offer iron rich foods to ensure healthy growth.

-Iron-Rich Complementary Foods: Imperative for All Infants
+Iron-Rich Complementary Foods: Imperative for All Little One's

 Both animal products and plant-based foods can provide iron, but the type and absorption vary.
 Understanding the difference helps parents plan meals confidently.